 A lightweight Linux such as uCLinux is also available which can run on microprocessors or microcontrollers which do not have a memory management unit.

 The following block diagram shows the architecture of embedded Linux based systems.

-The embedded system build process is usually done on the host PC using cross-compilation tools.
-Because target hardware does not have enough resources to run tools that are used to generate a binary image for target embedded hardware.
-The process of compiling code on one system ( host system) and generated source code runs on the other system is known as cross-compilation.
+The embedded system build process is usually performed on the host PC using cross-compilation tools.
+This is because the target hardware does not have enough resources to run the tools that are used to generate a binary image for the target embedded hardware.
+The process of compiling code on one system (the host system) and running the generated source code on another system is known as cross-compilation.

 Main Components of Embedded Linux Systems

-- Cross development toolchain ( installed on a host system)
+- Cross compilation and development toolchain ( installed on a host system)

 - Device Tree

 - System Programs